GOFUVI/hf-eolus-task2-01-hf-spectra-processing/README.md

 6. **Site Configuration Table Generation**
-   - `generate_hf_processing_table.sh` sources each campaign’s `configure.env`, downloads antenna patterns, extracts metadata (APM date, bearing, resolution, frequency, range cells), and compiles a markdown table in `sites_config.md`.
+   - `generate_hf_processing_table.sh` sources each processing period’s `configure.env`, downloads antenna patterns, extracts metadata (APM date, bearing, resolution, frequency, range cells), and compiles a markdown table in `sites_config.md`.

 7. **Extensibility and Reproducibility**
-   - Adding new campaigns only requires a new subdirectory with raw data and a `configure.env` file.
+   - Adding new processing periods only requires a new subdirectory with raw data and a `configure.env` file.
    - The manifest-driven, containerized architecture supports horizontal scaling and integration of new analysis modules.

 ## Site Configuration Table

-The `sites_config.md` file presents a summary of antenna pattern metadata and processing parameters for each campaign.
+The `sites_config.md` file presents a summary of antenna pattern metadata and processing parameters for each processing period.
 Example columns include:

 | Site | APM Date | Processing Period | Antenna Bearing | Frequency (MHz) | Range Cell (km) | N Doppler Cells |
 |------|----------|-------------------|-----------------|-----------------|-----------------|-----------------|